-All City employees are covered by one or more of the tests provided by this policy.
-Substance testing may be performed by, hair follicle sample, blood sample, urinalysis, breath analysis, saliva swab test, or other means.
+All City employees and U.S. Department of Transportation required positions are covered by one or more of the tests provided by this policy.
+Substance testing will normally be performed by urinalysis, swab or blood test, and alcohol testing will normally be performed by breath analysis or blood test.
 All employees are subject to these tests.